-Students have a variety of levels of experience: many with Master’s degrees, and others with undergraduate experience only.
+Students have a variety of levels of experience: many arrive with a Master’s degree, and others with undergraduate experience only.

-What are the average GRE and TOEFL scores of students accepted into the program?
+What is the average TOEFL score for students accepted into the program?

 Do you accept the IBT (internet based TOEFL) test in lieu of the TOEFL?